kalinbas/bitso-historical-data/README.md

 You can get list of available books from their API https://api.bitso.com/v3/available_books/

 ## How to run
-Get GIT if you don't have it yet https://git-scm.com/downloads
+1. Get GIT if you don't have it yet https://git-scm.com/downloads

-Get Node.JS if you don't have it yet https://nodejs.org/en/download
+2. Get Node.JS if you don't have it yet https://nodejs.org/en/download

-Download source code and enter directory
+3. Download source code and run the next lines within a Terminal window in your Pc/Laptop/Mac

 `git clone https://github.com/kalinbas/bitso-historical-data.git`